RonLinu/ydownloader/README.md

 - ffmepg for video format conversion

 My goal is to create a web interface that can run JavaScript code with system level access using a WebSocket
-server acting as a bridge between a browser and the operating system instead of a packager like Electron.
+server.
+The server acts as a bridge between a browser and the operating system.

 The web application itself is hosted on GitHub, only the WebSocket server is needed on the user computer.
 The WebSocket server has a very low disk usage: about 175K bytes.